kritikrap/LoKr-to-LoRa-Converter/README.md

 Drag the lokr_convert.py file to the terminal.
 Leave a space.
 Drag that problematic LoKr file (it should have a .safetensors extension) that you downloaded from Civitai to the terminal.
-Press Enter.
+Leave a space.
+Write Rank (The ideal rank for a standard FLUX LoRA is 32, 64, or 128) Press Enter.
 What will happen?
 The script will run, solve the complex "Kronecker" mathematical blocks inside the file, and convert them into standard "Up/Down" LoRA blocks.
 When the process is finished, a new file named _fixed_lora.safetensors will be created next to the original file.